 The word vorrei may be short but that doesn’t mean it’s easy to pronounce!
 Not only does the infamous rolled /r/ make an appearance but to add insult to injury, there are two of them side by side!

 Unfortunately for us, this word is used a lot in Italian because it means “I would like…” When my tongue isn’t feeling very flexible, I personally use the slightly less polite Posso avere… (Can I have…) instead! 😉

 The word ridarella means giggle and you may well provoke a few giggles from your Italian friends when you try to pronounce this word properly!
 In addition to having two rolled Rs, it also has the double consonant /ll/ whose pronunciation requires short pause between each /l/.

 Did I mention that double Rs are the bane of my existence?
 The word gnorri, which always appears in the set phrase fare gli gnorri (to play dumb), serves up both the double /r/ and the word initial /ɲ/.
 That’s a lot of difficult consonants for such a short word!

 Now we’re getting into some of the longer words with difficult pronunciation.
-In the case of arrotolare, which means to roll up, there is something quite challenging about pronouncing the /o/ straight after the double /r/.
+In the case of pneumatico, which means tire (of a car), there is something quite challenging about pronouncing the initial /pn/ given that we don’t have this combination of sounds in English.
 Wouldn’t you agree?